Salad Challenge: Spinach Salad with Tomato Vinaigrette

 All this salad talk has inspired me to try out some fun, new salad ingredients myself:

-- Chia seeds: boosts fiber content.
-Add 1 tsp chia seeds to 2 tbsp of dressing and let it sit for 20 minutes.
+Chia seeds: boosts fiber content.
+Add 1 teaspoon chia seeds to 2 tablespoon of dressing and let it sit for 20 minutes.
 It creates a gel that you can just pour over your salad like dressing and is barely noticeable.

 I was really surprised by the chia seeds and regret not figuring this out sooner!